Cosmos Staking Guide 2025: Complete

 - Performance Issues: Poor validator performance affects rewards

-- Centralization: Over-concentration in few validators
+- centralisation: Over-concentration in few validators

 - Monitoring: Regularly check validator performance